Namhansanseong (남한산성)

 Another gate opening onto a very steep descent.
 Just climbing up the hill wearing armor and carrying heavy steel weaponry would have been exhausting, to say nothing of fighting once you'd reached the top.

-This particular gate empties onto an extremely narrow trail that scales rather than climbs the steep slope.
+This particular gate empties onto an extremely narrow trail that scales, rather than climbs, the steep slope.
 These secret gates were designed to facilitate clandestine sorties by the garrison as well as providing a means of receiving logistical support and were fundamental to the Korean method of building fortifications.
+This one, however, would have been very difficult to use given the steepness of the terrain beyond the wall…all of which may have made it perfect for clandestine supply or the occasional sally out.

 Stairs Along the Northeast Wall